metal-crow/Dark-Souls-PvP-AI/README.md

 Using:
 http://vjoystick.sourceforge.net/ (note: figure out better way than just puting .dll in with .exe)(i dont know if i like the program)

+NOTES:
+weight attached to windup is float from 1-0(weight is transition from 1 animation to another)(this is subanimation state)
+windup is a move from id 0 to the attack id. when 0 reaches weight 0 or attackid reaches weight 1, the attack is now fully active

+speed
+time is arbitrary time animation runs. counts up. determines now long attack is, must be some array somewhere.
+over is number of times animation repeated